Taylor Trammell Player Props: Mariners vs. Astros

 - Trammell hit .196 with nine doubles, four home runs and 13 walks.

-- He hit a home run in four games a year ago (out of 46 opportunities, 8.7%), leaving the ballpark in 3.4% of his trips to home plate.
+- He hit a long ball in 8.7% of his games last year (four of 46), and 3.4% of his trips to the plate.

-- Trammell picked up an RBI in seven of 46 games last season (15.2%), including one game with multiple RBIs.
+- In seven of 46 games last year, Trammell drove in a run, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.